Kindergarten services offer early childhood education programs to help prepare your child for Prep.

 Quality standards and assessments

-Find out how services are assessed.
+Find out more information on how services are assessed.

 A small number of services are regulated under the Education and Care Services Act 2013.

 If you are unsure which service to select, see:

 Many services take enrolments all year.
 Some accept children at any time; others may have a waiting list.